ItzPike/DBM-Rawdata-Releases/Giveaway System/README.md

  - gcreate

 ## Folders
-Commands are seperated by folder
+(O) Commands are seperated by folder

-Commands/Events are seperated in their own folders
+(O) Commands/Events are seperated in their own folders